Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: TRAINING DIFFUSION FLOW MODELS WITH XGBOOST

-In theory, we could use any GBT.
-In our preliminary experiments, we experimented with Random Forests \citep{ho1995random, breiman2001random}, XGBoost \citep{chen2015xgboost}, LightGBM \citep{ke2017lightgbm}, and CatBoost \citep{prokhorenkova2018catboost} (see Ablation \ref{sec:ablation}).
-In practice, we found XGBoost to be superior to all other methods.
-Furthermore, Random Forests cannot be trained with missing data.
-Therefore, we exclusively use XGBoost as GBT for our approach.
+In theory, we could use any Gradient-boosted Trees.
+We experimented our method with Random Forests \citep{ho1995random, breiman2001random}, XGBoost \citep{chen2015xgboost}, LightGBM \citep{ke2017lightgbm}, and CatBoost \citep{prokhorenkova2018catboost}.
+We have found that XGBoost achieved superior performance than all other GBT methods (see Ablation \S\ref{sec:ablation}).
+Furthermore, Random Forests cannot be trained with missing data, motivating our choice to exclusively use XGBoost as GBT for our approach (see \S\ref{sec:imputation}).